Academic Catalog

 Placement Evaluation

-2. The student is enrolling only in a course for which he or she has met the prerequisite by transferring math credit taken within five years from another college.
+2. The student is enrolling only in a course for which he or she has met the prerequisite by transferring math credit taken within five years from another college OR

-3. The student is enrolling only in a course for which he or she has met the prerequisite by transferring English credit taken within ten years from another college.
+3. The student is enrolling only in a course for which he or she has met the prerequisite by transferring English credit taken within ten years from another college OR

-4. The non-degree seeking student is enrolling only in courses with no prerequisites.
+4. The student is enrolling only in courses with no prerequisites OR

-6. The student has received the minimum ACT or SAT1 scores listed below.
+7. The student has received the minimum ACT or SAT scores listed below OR

 American College Testing (ACT)